 Acting on climate change

-Climate change is one of the biggest threats to our society, and to the future of our business.
 We are accelerating our climate change efforts by announcing that we will achieve zero net emissions by 2050.
 By doing so, Nestlé is embracing the most ambitious aim of the Paris Agreement to limit the global temperature rise to 1.5°C above pre-industrial levels.

 With this announcement, we are building on a decade of work to reduce greenhouse gas (GHG) emissions, aligned over the last four years with science-based targets to keep the temperature increase below 2°C.